-Beef brisket is soaked in a salty seasoned brine to make home cured nitrate free corned beef.
+Beef brisket is soaked in a salty seasoned brine to make home-cured corned beef and nitrate-free corned beef.

 Here is what you will need

 As an Amazon associate, I earn from qualifying purchases

 - Flat cut beef brisket

 - Pickling spices (5 1/2 tablespoons)

 - Large pot

 - Covered glass or ceramic dish or a bag like this stasher bag to hold the corned beef while it’s marinating.

 Cook the mixture until the sugar and salt have dissolved, and add crushed ice to the brine mixture, and allow it to cool.